raganwald/raganwald.github.com/_posts/2018-08-03-eight-queens.md

 [minimax]: https://en.wikipedia.org/wiki/Minimax

-The truly brute force solution looks something like this (BASIC has a `for... next` construct, but close enough):
+The "most pessimum" approach looks something like this (BASIC has a `for... next` construct, but close enough):

 ```javascript
 for (let i0 = 0; i0 <= 7; ++i0) {